Email Etiquette: How to write a professional email

 Writing a professional email doesn't need to be a stressful task!
 Let's learn together.

-Unless you live under a rock,writing emails is most likely a standard, every day practice for you.
+Unless you live under a rock,writing emails is most likely a standard, every day task for you.
 Particularly in business email is still the number one form of communication.
 And if you are part of a workforce, then writing emails is likely an integrated part of your work routine.
-While composing an email is easy for some, for others knowing how to write an email can be a tiresome task – especially if you are not sure how to write an email that’s both effective and professional.
+While composing an email is easy for some, for others knowing how to write an email can be a tiresome task – especially if you are not sure how to write an email that's both effective and professional.

 There’s an art to email writing, and luckily anyone can acquire it!
 It just takes some practice.
 Don’t let writing emails take excessive amounts of time or cause headaches – let us help you!
 We’ve put together a comprehensive email writing guide which will show you how to compose an email that’s professional.
 In this email guide we cover writing each part of the email, your use of language and email etiquette.
-And if you have unanswered questions like, why is email etiquette important and how to write a professional email?
+And if you have questions like, why is email etiquette important and how to write a professional email?
 Keep reading!
 We have all your email writing concerns covered!

 Table of Contents: